AnalogDragon/Taiko-Input/HW/README_EN.md

 ## Hardware Structure

-The entire system is composed of sensors (drums), frontend, sampling, USB, and PC.
+The entire system is composed of sensors (taiko), frontend, sampling, USB, and PC.
 The frontend, sampling, and USB are located on the input hardware.
 In addition, there are other components such as power supply and filtering circuitry not shown in the structural diagram.

 ![Hardware Structure Diagram](./img/hardware_en.png  "Hardware Structure Diagram") Hardware Structure